 3. Yamagata Prefecture

-Top 3 Prefectures where have the most plating ‘APPLE’ in Japan
+Top 3 Prefectures That Have the Most Apple Farms in Japan

 1. Aomori Prefecture